-In our day and age, stress is the most common reason for time taken off work.
-It has produced a myriad of diseases which seem to have no organic cause, and which appear to have no apparent cure.
+But when we find ourselves repeatedly becoming stressed even when we are actually in no physical danger, the effects on the body and mind can become detrimental.
+The effects of chronic stress are the most common reason for time taken off work and it has produced a myriad of diseases which seem to have no organic cause, and which appear to have no apparent cure.

-The use of Yogic practices have been proven to help manage stress.
+The practise of Yoga can be very beneficial and has been proven to help when to comes to dealing with stress.
 When we notice our bodily sensations, our breathing and our thoughts, we can begin to see where stress affects us as individuals.
 Each person is different, so the effects of stress will show up differently in all of us.

 This workshop will explore the physiological nature of stress and how our bodies react to it.
 We will begin to learn techniques that can, very quickly, help to reduce the negative effects of stress.
 We will use Asana to free up tension in the body, exploring where stress affects us physically.
 We will then use Pranayama or techniques to improve our breathing, which can thus initiate the ‘relaxation response’, encouraging the nervous system to relax.